 Certificate in Cognitive Disabilities

-The Certificate in Cognitive Disabilities is designed for current and aspiring rehabilitation counselors who are, or intend to become, providers of vocational and independent living services on behalf of persons with cognitive disabilities, including those with autistic spectrum disorders, intellectual disability, traumatic brain injuries, and learning disabilities.
+The Certificate in Cognitive Disabilities is designed for current and aspiring rehabilitation counselors who are, or intend to become, providers of vocational and independent living services on behalf of persons with cognitive disabilities, including those with autistic spectrum disorders, intellectual disability, acquired brain injuries, and learning disabilities.
 The Certificate in Cognitive Disabilities prepares rehabilitation counselors to work in the State/Federal Vocational Rehabilitation System, the United States Department of Veteran Affairs, California Regional Centers or other government agencies supporting persons with cognitive disabilities, nonprofit community rehabilitation provider agencies, and student disability service programs of community colleges and universities.

 Prerequisites include a bachelor's degree from an accredited institution with demonstrated experience in disability-related work and/or academic coursework.
 Students do not need to be enrolled in the SDSU Master of Science in Rehabilitation Counseling Program to enroll in the certificate program.

-- ARP 645a - Assessment in Rehabilitation
+- ARP 645 - Assessment in Rehabilitation

 - ARP 687 - Placement Practices with Individuals with Disabilities